Artificial Intelligence Audit and Assessment for New Zealand Organisations

 Treaty Obligations Demand More

 You Set the Standard.
-We Measure Against It.
+Our Consultants Measure Against It.

 That ambiguity is precisely why an independent audit matters.
-We map your AI systems against every applicable obligation, flag what falls short, and give you a defensible position when regulators come asking.
+We map your AI systems against every applicable obligation, flags what falls short, and gives you a defensible compliance position when regulators come asking.

 Privacy Act 2020: Principle-by-principle review across all 13 Information Privacy Principles as they apply to your AI systems